 Presence of calcium in your arteries isn’t necessarily a cause for concern.
 A heart specialist can discuss with you your total heart attack risk, whether you should consider a coronary artery scan for calcium, and what treatment is best for you.

-There is some evidence that taking supplemental vitamin K-2 could be a means of lowering calcium-associated health risks.
+There is that taking supplemental vitamin K-2 could be a means of lowering calcium-associated health risks.
 Check with your doctor for the most current information on taking this supplement.

 In the meantime, there are steps you can take right away until you see a doctor.
 Discover heart-healthy tips you can do daily at home.